Prototype Information

 Modeling Information

-I wanted to build a 6 pile bent.
-I could not find any Milwaukee Road timber pile trestle plans.
-I did find a Southern Pacific Standard Drawing for a 6 pile ballasted deck trestle.
+The WWSL uses Union Pacific Common Standards whenever possible.
+In this case I could not find any Milwaukee Road timber pile trestle plans, but I did find a Union Pacific 5-bent trestle standard drawing.
+I also found a Southern Pacific Standard Drawing for a 6-pile ballasted deck trestle.

-I have made several assumptions based on the photographs above for my model.
+I have made several modeling decisions based on the common standard diagrams above for my model:

-1. The bridge is front and center in the Satsop River Section and will be built of dimension wood.
-I will be using the SP standard drawing for engineering and materials.
+- The bridge is front and center in the Satsop River Section and it will be built of dimension wood, with appropriate bridge details (bolts, spikes, guard rails.

-2. The piles will be field cut timber close to (but not necessarily) the common standard dimension.
+- The piles will be field cut timber close to the common standard dimension.
 The piles will be field creosoted at the base, with additional creosote along its length depending on the age of the structure.

 Project Process